yjkim0806/test-02/README.md

 # test-02
 Practice how to use the github.

-Please input contents you want write here.
+write contents you want

-Please write simple introduction about your source code.
+write introduction about repository